tensorpack/tensorpack/docs/tutorial/extend/model.md

 By making a symbolic function a "layer", the following things will happen:
 + You will need to call the function with a scope name as the first argument, e.g. `Conv2D('conv0', x, 32, 3)`.
-	Everything happening in this function will be under the variable scope 'conv0'.
+	Everything happening in this function will be under the variable scope `conv0`.
 	You can register the layer with `use_scope=False` to disable this feature.
-+ Static shapes of input/output will be printed to screen.
++ Static shapes of input/output will be printed to screen (if you register with `log_shape=True`).
 + `argscope` will work for all its arguments except the input tensor(s).
 + It will work with `LinearWrap`: you can use it if the output of one layer matches the input of the next layer.